20607 - METHODS AND TOOLS FOR POLICY ANALYSIS

 Regression Discontinuity Design

 - Understand the main econometric methods used in empirical research.

 - Identify the basic properties of estimators and the conditions under which they apply

-Recognize the experimental methods used in the social sciences
+Understand the principles behind applied empirical methods used in the social sciences

 Apply statistical software to conduct regression analyses.

 Interpret and present the findings of econometric analysis.